microsoftgraph/msgraph-sdk-powershell/src/People/People/docs/v1.0-beta/Update-MgUserProfileSkill.md

 # Update-MgUserProfileSkill

 ## SYNOPSIS
-Update the navigation property skills in users
+Represents detailed information about skills associated with a user in various services.

 ## SYNTAX